 To use the phenomenon to your advantage, it’s important to get your brand message out there whenever possible.
 In order for it to work, your product has to be noticed.
 Start your ad campaign with a strong message, a headline that grabs people’s attention, and images to match.

 Now that you’ve got people’s brains paying attention, you spread your message far and wide using various platforms, including TV, radio stations, social media, and billboards.
-Make sure you choose platforms that your customer base associate with.
+Make sure you choose platforms that your customer base associates with.